RepublicHo/simple-todos-manager/README.md

 ## Room for improvement

-1. Lack Authentication features.
+1. Need more Authentication features, apart from PasswordEncoder.
-2. DevOps
-3. To-do item assignment to refine.
+2. To-do item assignment yet to refine.
-4. Front-end sites.
+3. Front-end sites.
-5. Tests
+4. Tests on this rest api.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details